luci/recipes-py/doc/walkthrough.md

 In order to do something useful, we need to pull in parameters from the outside world.
 There's one primary source of input for recipes, which is `properties`.

-Properties are a relic from the days of BuildBot, though they have been dressed up a bit to be more like we'll want them in the future.
-If you're familiar with BuildBot, you'll probably know them as `factory_properties` and `build_properties`.
-The new `properties` object is a merging of these two, and is provided by the `properties` api module.
+The `properties` object is provided by the `properties` api module.

 This is now abstracted into the PROPERTIES top level declaration in your recipe.
 You declare a dictionary of properties that your recipe accepts.
 The recipe